 12.50 am: A team of the National Investigating Agency (NIA) will look into the Church Street blast.
 An NIA official informed that it is too early to comment on who could have carried out the blast.
 Prima facie it appears that similar material was used in the Chennai train blast as well.
 On being asked if someone could have done this to retaliate against the recent arrest of Mehdi Masroor Biswas [Bengaluru man handling ISIS Twitter account hails from Bengal], the officer said it will be explored too.

-Union minister and Bengaluru South MP Ananth Kumar condemns the blast
+Union minister and Bengaluru South MP Ananth Kumar

 12.40 am: Union minister Ananth Kumar condemns the attack, says he has spoken to CM Siddaramaiah.

-Police launch extensive manhunt to trace those behind blast
+Police launch extensive manhunt to trace those behind

 12.30 am: The police have launched an extensive manhunt to trace the persons behind the Church Street blast.
 Some clues have emerged regarding the suspects identity after questioning two persons and also based on CCTV footage.